CharlesPikachu/freeproxy/docs/Quickstart.md

 Supported arguments for `ProxiedSessionClient`:

 - `proxy_sources` (`list`, default: `['KuaidailiProxiedSession', 'IP3366ProxiedSession']`): The proxy sources to use.
-Currently supported `['IP89ProxiedSession', 'ZdayeProxiedSession', 'IP3366ProxiedSession', 'KuaidailiProxiedSession', 'ProxylistplusProxiedSession', 'QiyunipProxiedSession', 'ProxyhubProxiedSession', 'ProxydbProxiedSession']`.
+Currently supported `['IP89ProxiedSession', 'IP3366ProxiedSession', 'KuaidailiProxiedSession', 'ProxylistplusProxiedSession', 'QiyunipProxiedSession', 'ProxyhubProxiedSession', 'ProxydbProxiedSession']`.
 - `init_proxied_session_cfg` (`dict`, default: `{'max_pages': 1}`): Accepts the same options as `requests.Session`, plus an extra `max_pages` field that specifies how many pages of proxies to fetch from each free source.
 - `disable_print` (`bool`, default: `False`): Whether to suppress proxy usage logs in the terminal.